 Click on the image below to view an interactive map of our intended route.

 This route will likely differ drastically from our final trip, based on weather, ice, conditions, and motivation.
-We will consult with local advice to determine our route for the second and third stages of the trip and are still undecided on the best strategy for crossing into Labrador.
+We will consult with local advice to determine our route for the second and third stages of the trip and are still undecided on the best strategy for entering the Gulf of Boothia and for crossing into Labrador.

 The Route in 2022

-The Arctic Coast is a remote and wild place.
-It is dominated by wind, weather, and ice and much of our trip will be subject to the movements of the sea ice.
+The Arctic Coast is an incredibly remote and wild place.
+In 2022, from Tuk to Paulatuk we did not see another human for 24 days.
+The coast is dominated by wind, weather, and ice, and much of our trip will be subject to the movements of the sea ice – especially as we move east.
 Unpredictable weather, dangerous wildlife, and a very short window of opportunity make success on this trip much more challenging than on a standard sea kayaking expedition.

 A main concern is that weather, wind, and ice will keep us stuck and unable to complete the route within the timeframe where ocean travel is possible.
-In the third year of the expedition, we have considered hauling our kayaks over the ice in the spring to avoid some of the longer exposed crossings and to give us more time to complete the route and enjoy the Labrador coastline.
+As we approach Hudson’s Bay and the Eastern Arctic, we are considering hauling our kayaks over the ice in the spring to avoid some of the longer exposed crossings.

-Marine mammals of particular concern are walruses, although we do not expect to encounter many in the first year as we will be travelling between the traditional ranges of the larger Pacific walrus and the smaller Atlantic walrus.
+Marine mammals of particular concern are walruses, although we do not expect to encounter many in the first, or even second, year as we will be travelling between the traditional ranges of the larger Pacific walrus and the smaller Atlantic walrus.
 Walruses have been known to attack small boats and be aggressive to kayaks.

 By far the greatest wildlife we are most concerned with are polar bears and barren ground grizzlies.
 The area between Tuktoyaktuk and Kugluktuk has a large population of barren ground grizzlies, which are large and aggressive brown bears that roam the open tundra and Arctic coast.
-While we expect to see polar bears anywhere along the coast during summer, we expect our encounters in the first year to be minimal.
+In 2022 between Tuk and Paulatuk we saw two polar bears – both swimming – and five barren ground grizzlies.
+We expect our encounters to increase as we paddle towards Kugluktuk and Gjoa Haven.
 We are not carrying a firearm, but intend to trust bear spray for any close encounters, and common sense for anything else.